 In 1987, Jean and Alistair Carrurthers noted a reduction in expression lines by botulinum toxin after treating patients for facial dystonia.

-Since 1990, botulinum toxin has been used successfully and exponentially for the treatment of expression lines, particularly in the upper third of the face.
+Since 1990, the Botox injections are used successfully and exponentially for the treatment of expression wrinkles in particular of the upper third of the face.